myminseok/TanzuPlatformAssetKR/tap/custom-supplychain-main/sonarqube-v2/README.md

-## Sonarqube source scan testing
+# Sonarqube source scan testing
 refer to https://github.com/x95castle1/custom-cartographer-supply-chain-examples/tree/main/code-analysis repo to setup environment.

-### Steps summary
+## Steps summary
-1. will duplicate existing `source-test-scan-to-url` clustersupplychain
+1. will create scanning resources such as ClusterSourceTemplate, ClusterRunTemplate, Tekton Task
 2. you needs to set permission to serviceaccount to list `Task` resources=> rbac.yml
-3. you have to prepare sonarqube server. (https://docs.sonarsource.com/sonarqube/latest/setup-and-upgrade/deploy-on-kubernetes/deploy-sonarqube-on-kubernetes/)
+3. will duplicate existing `source-test-scan-to-url` clustersupplychain. this all supplychain includes environment specific information on each installation
-4. limitation as of TAP 1.6) sonar source scan result will be saved to sonarqube server. there is no resport in TAP-GUI.
+4. you have to prepare sonarqube server. and sonarqube credentials secret  (https://docs.sonarsource.com/sonarqube/latest/setup-and-upgrade/deploy-on-kubernetes/deploy-sonarqube-on-kubernetes/)
-5. limitation as of TAP 1.6) TAP-gui doesn't visualize the parallel tasks.
+5. limitation as of TAP 1.6) sonar source scan result will be saved to sonarqube server. there is no resport in TAP-GUI.
-6. limitation) this custom supplychain includes environment specific information on each installation. it means you have to modify manually or use overlay mechanism.
+6. limitation as of TAP 1.6) TAP-gui doesn't visualize the parallel tasks.

 ## Detailed steps

-### Prepare yamls
+### Setup Supplychain resources

 #### `sonarqube-credentials.yaml`
 for sonarqube access credentials. edit sonarqube-credentials.yaml. this will be injected to `task.yml`.